cmawhorter/helpermonkey/README.md

 You create a generic API Specification in JSON and helpermonkey will generate REST servers and clients in any language you choose.

+helpermonkey is written entirely in javascript for node.js.

 ## API Specification

 Here's an example: